ccrash/ChargerFinder/README.md

 * Following the Atomic design guidelines, I would redefine also the basic component to automate default functionalities and semplify library update/dismission
 * More robust error handling should be added to handle various edge cases
 * Implement authentication for the backend API
-* Encode the key file so that it's not readable decompiling the final app
+* Encode the key file so that it's not readable decompiling the final app (possibly move the key on the backend) *